 Step 4: Choose how to pay your premiums

-You can pay your premiums in different ways, monthly, semi-annual, or annual.
+You can pay your premiums in different monthly, semi-annual, or annually.
 You can also opt to pay via direct withdrawal from your bank or credit or debit card.

 Step 5: Receive the policy

 Burial insurance companies typically deliver your policy to your home and don’t require an agent to complete the delivery.